In This Article

 I'm generally game to try just about anything—from Jennifer Lawrence's favorite facial to the Kardashian-approved weight-loss tea to waking up earlier each morning in an attempt to be more productive.
-But when it came to this, an opportunity to get a Cupping Facial ($330), I was timid, to say the least.
+But when it came to this, an opportunity to get a cupping facial ($330), I was timid, to say the least.

 So the idea that I'd be volunteering to pinch, bruise, and suck up the skin on my face was, well, terrifying.
 Still, in the name of journalism, I showed up for my appointment with Ildi Pekar, NYC's supermodel skin whisperer.
 If I was going to trust anyone with my face, it was a woman who worked on the shockingly glowy skin of Irina Shayk, Lindsay Ellingson, and Miranda Kerr.
 Not to mention every Victoria's Secret model before they walk down the runway.

-First of all, it's magnetic.
-The magnetic cupping treatment allows Pekar to control blood movement in your face, which helps with detoxing the skin and delivers a refreshed glow.
-Pekar explains, "It's a healing facial that uses a magnetic-cupping technique to increase local chi and blood circulation, and draws age-defying nutrients to the surface of your face.
+Cupping is an alternative therapy in which suction cups are placed on different parts of the body, creating little "vacuums" that stimulate the skin, muscles, and blood flow.
+Pekar's treatment is a little bit different, in that it utilizes magnetic cups to apply pressure and massage the face to improve blood circulation and help detox the skin via lymphatic circulation, delivering a refreshed glow.
+Pekar explains, "It's a healing facial that uses a magnetic-cupping technique to increase local chi and blood circulation, and it draws age-defying nutrients to the surface of your face.
 Created through stimulating vibrations, this treatment supports microcirculation and has a powerful detox and drainage effect."
 As someone who suffers from prominent (and annoying) under-eye bags and dark circles, the notion of proper drainage and circulation was thrilling.

-Pekar said of the facial, "The rhythmic vibrations during this treatment promote movement in your face, allowing toxins to be transported away from the skin.
+Pekar says of the facial, "The rhythmic vibrations during this treatment promote movement in your face, allowing toxins to be transported away from the skin.
 Cell structure is stimulated, which ultimately results in a smoother and slimmer complexion."
 After an intriguing explanation and the reassurance that this would, in fact, be a calming and relaxing experience, I undressed and laid down in the treatment room bed.

 Pekar then moves on to the cupping technique in order to control movement in your face.
-This is when she begins to move and drain toxins (as well as stagnant energy) that accumulates below the skin.
-I immediately felt stimulated and reenergized as, according to Pekar, this technique works to detox you quickly and quite deeply.
+This is when she begins to move and drain toxins (as well as stagnant energy) that accumulates beneath the skin.
+I immediately felt stimulated and reenergized as, according to Pekar, this technique works to detox quickly and quite deeply.
 Rather than the intense suction and prickly sensation of the body cupping, this felt like a tiny turkey baster on my skin.
 A little ticklish, a little suction, but mostly completely soothing.

 The facial finishes with a rhythmic face mask that emits pleasing vibrations all over your face (as well as a hand massage to boot).
 Truth be told, by the end, I was in paradise.
 But did it work?

+How did it work for me?
 I got up from the treatment bed and ran over to the nearest mirror to inspect my face.
 I kid you not, I couldn't believe the results.
-While I expected my skin to look taut, glowy, and even, I had no idea the treatment would so positively affect my under-eye bags as well.
+While I expected my skin to look taut, glowy, and more even, I had no idea the treatment would so positively affect my under-eye bags as well.
 As I said earlier, this is a constant struggle for me.
 I even spoke to a plastic surgeon about my options for treating them.
 As I looked at my treated skin in the mirror, I noticed those pesky, droopy bags were missing and in their place was a set of sculpted cheekbones and plump under-eye skin.
 I could not believe it.
 No facial had ever given me results so drastic (and I've gotten a lot of facials).
 I went without concealer for weeks on end, and I've already scheduled my next session with Pekar to keep the results going.